Zimbabwe Premier Soccer League

 Every year there is a demotion and promotion affair which takes place in the PSL in Zimbabwe.
 The last four teams with the poorest results are relegated into the Division One League which is a lower version of the PSL.
 The four teams automatically give room to new teams which are selected again on the basis of performance.
 The teams are selected from the First Division Leagues which are Northern Region, Southern Region, Eastern Region, and Central Region.
 Thus the one outstanding team is selected from each region to enter into the top flight football league in the country.

 The local Premier League has over the years has seen different fortunes in as far as sponsorship is concerned.
-However, the longest marriage that the Premier League witnessed was the beverages giant Castle Lager.
+However, the longest marriage that the Premier League witnessed was the beverages giant Castle Lager who have committed its sponsorship for a further three years starting during the 2020 season after the expiry of its current sponsorship deal which started in 2011.
 This partnership had the provision that the league will also adopt a franchise which would benefit the company’s brand name and products.
-For his reason, the league was known as the Castle Lager Premier Soccer League throughout the period when the beverages company was the major partner.
+For this reason, the league is known as the Castle Lager Premier Soccer League throughout the period when the beverages company was the major partner.
 As part of the sponsorship deal, the beverages company was mandated to pump money into the league by paying a certain proportion of the expenses incurred by the teams.

 During the 2014 soccer season, Delta Beverages through its Castle Lager brand pumped about 3.6 million into the soccer league for the whole duration of the season.
 In return the firm was also given the task to provide the much needed funding for the running of the most popular game.
 These responsibilities saw the firm sponsoring prizes at end of every soccer season.
 The prizes included trophies as well as money form the winning teams as well as the runner ups.